neutron-org/mainnet-assets/upgrades/v5.0.4/README.md

 ## Upgrade date

-The upgrade will take place approximately on December 20th at `14:00 UTC` approximately at height `18015000`;
+The upgrade will take place approximately on December 20th at `14:00 UTC` at height `18015000`;

 ## Chain-id will remain the same